 Are there any import relaxation measures adopted during martial law?
 In March 2022, Ukraine introduced a number of import relaxations to ensure efficient operation of customs formalities.

-The key relaxations were established in Law No. 2142 - IX and applied until 30 June 2022.
-Starting from 1 July 2022, the following relaxations have ceased to apply:

-- No import duty for goods imported by legal entities for free circulation (except for certain excise goods, e.g., ethyl alcohol and other alcohols distillates, alcoholic beverages, tobacco products) - No VAT, import duty and excise tax on cars and other vehicles imported by individuals - No VAT on goods imported by taxpayers under single tax groups I to III.
+The key relaxations were established in Law No. 2142-IX and applied until 30 June 2022.
+Starting from 1 July 2022, the following relaxations have ceased to apply: No import duty for goods imported by legal entities for free circulation (except for certain excise goods, e.g., ethyl alcohol and other alcohols distillates, alcoholic beverages, tobacco products) No VAT, import duty and excise tax on cars and other vehicles imported by individuals No VAT on goods imported by taxpayers under single tax groups I to III.
 The earlier introduced simplified customs formalities procedure also ceased to apply.

-At the same time, VAT exemption continues to apply to import of the listed goods, including:

-- Special personal protective equipment (helmets, tactical vests, etc.) supplied for the purposes of law enforcement agencies, armed forces and other military formations, including territorial defense units - Listed goods imported for the purposes of the use by law enforcement agencies, armed forces, Ministry of Defence and other military formations.
+At the same time, VAT exemption continues to apply to import of the listed goods, including: Special personal protective equipment (helmets, tactical vests, etc.) supplied for the purposes of law enforcement agencies, armed forces and other military formations, including territorial defense units Listed goods imported for the purposes of the use by law enforcement agencies, armed forces, Ministry of Defence and other military formations.
+Customs audits Effective 1 May 2024, the suspension of the documentary customs audits was lifted.